ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 symbols from the outer ring.

 We are excited by the new unknown symbols.
-They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically be their translation.
+They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artefacts) be their translation.

 None of the symbols on the artifact is used twice.
 This indicates a logographic writing system.
 The text contains 39 distinct symbols.
 Therefore, we expect the